-Each of the above programmes had 35-40 participants drawn from different institutions of those regions including a number of teacher participants.
+(Each of the above programmes had 35-40 participants drawn from different institutions of those regions including a number of teacher participants.
 The workshops were of interactive nature where the participants were exposed to the fundamentals of modern mathematics and to the excitement of solving problems.
-This unconventional type of learning was very productive and generated a lot of enthusiasm among the student- and teacher participants.
+This unconventional type of learning was very productive and generated a lot of enthusiasm among the student- and teacher participants.)

 The Trust has been organizing its current activities through the individual contributions of the Trustees and some well-wishers.
 However, considering the objectives of the Trust, the Board of Trustees feels the need for seeking financial help from corporate, organizations and individuals.
-The expenditure incurred in each of the programmes held till date, which include those for providing the participants food, lodging and other workshop materials, on the average, comes out to be around Rs.
-20,000/-.

 The Trust plans to expand its activities in conformation to its objectives.
 While continuing with organizing workshops for students at district level, the Trust plans to organize follow up programmes centrally for the bright students spotted during its district level workshops.
 The last Programme Committee meeting held on 17/04/2006 resolved to organize six weeklong workshops, five school-level and one college-level, at different places of Assam and two central programmes at Guwahati during 2006-2007.
-The Trust also envisages to plan towards its other objectives in near future.
+The Trust also envisages planning towards its other objectives in near future.